Elle-Máijá Tailfeathers: The Body Remembers When the World Broke Open

-Themes and issues

-Her work has garnered attention for its focus on representations of women of colour, and her thematic focus on First Nations subjects and issues.
-Tailfeathers explores "innovative means of telling stories through mediums including narrative fiction, docudrama, documentary, mockumentary, and experimental film."
-Her film projects are usually staffed primarily with Indigenous cast and production members, reflecting her emphasis on engaging with First Nations and Indigenous filmmakers.

-One of Tailfeathers' primary focuses as a filmmaker is activism and social justice; she approaches film as a way to "use it as a form of nonviolent direct action against issues like violence against women and degradation of Indigenous land."
-Her film and activist pursuits focus on issues that directly relate to and affect Indigenous women and communities.

 Awards and recognition

-She has won and been nominated for awards at various international film festivals, and has been recognized for her work rooted in social justice.
-Notable recognition has included receiving a Kodak Image Award, the Vancouver Mayor's Arts Award as an emerging filmmaker.
-She is included in CBC's "Young Indigenous Leaders: 5 Under 30 To Watch in 2015."
-Her autobiographical short film Rebel (Bihttoš) was named one of the Top Ten short films at the 2014 Toronto International Film Festival.
+Tailfeathers received a Kodak Image Award, the mayor of Vancouver's Arts Award as an emerging filmmaker.
+She was included in the CBC's "Young Indigenous Leaders: 5 Under 30 To Watch in 2015."

+Rebel (Bihttoš) was named one of the top ten short films at the 2014 Toronto International Film Festival.
 It was also awarded best documentary at the Seattle International Film Festival in 2015.

-In 2017, Tailfeathers won a Canadian Screen Award for best actress for a dramatic program or limited series for her work in the CBC movie Unclaimed, as well as an award for best performance at the Vancouver Women in Film Festival.
+In 2017, Tailfeathers won a Canadian Screen Award for best lead actress in a dramatic program or limited series for her work in the CBC movie Unclaimed.
+The same year she also won an award for that performance at the Vancouver Women in Film Festival.

 At the 2019 Vancouver International Film Festival, Tailfeathers and her co-director Kathleen Hepburn received the $25,000 Best BC Film Award for their film The Body Remembers When the World Broke Open.
 Tailfeathers also won the $17,500 BC Emerging Filmmaker Award.

-In 2020, Elle-Máijá Tailfeathers was awarded the Skábmagovat Prize, an indigenous film award to honor the significant, long-term contributions she has made to the Sámi culture and communities.
+In 2020, Tailfeathers was awarded the Skábmagovat Prize, a Sámi film award, for contributions she has made to Sámi culture and communities.

+At the 2021 Hot Docs Canadian International Documentary Festival, she won the Emerging Canadian Filmmaker award for Kímmapiiyipitssini: The Meaning of Empathy.

-At the 10th Canadian Screen Awards in 2022, she won the Canadian Screen Award for Best Actress for her performance in Night Raiders, and her documentary film Kímmapiiyipitssini: The Meaning of Empathy won the award for Best Feature Length Documentary.
+At the 10th Canadian Screen Awards in 2022, she won the Canadian Screen Award for Best Actress for her performance in Night Raiders and Kímmapiiyipitssini: The Meaning of Empathy won the award for Best Feature Length Documentary.

+Activism

+At the 29th annual Toronto Film Critics Association awards ceremony, Tailfeathers was awarded Outstanding Supporting Performance in a Canadian Film, but she was not in attendance.
+Her pre-taped acceptance speech had been edited at the ceremony, purportedly for length, but Tailfeathers alleged that the edit was made for political reasons, as the end of her speech contained supportive remarks about the Palestinian people.

+Unable to attend the ceremony in person, Tailfeathers' video message included the statement "my heart continues to be with the people of Palestine who are experiencing th[e] ongoing genocide and thank you to anyone in this industry who's been brave enough to say anything."
+Tailfeathers said that she was "disgusted and ashamed" by the Toronto Film Critics Association's decision to cut that portion of her speech.
+In an email sent to TFCA members, Tailfeathers condemned the organization for censorship and vowed to return her award.
+Tailfeathers added that she was not interested in receiving an apology, writing, "I do not know how this rupture can be repaired.
+The moral injury I carry with me cannot be undone."

+In response to her letter, Toronto Film Critics Association president Johanna Schneller said that Tailfeathers' speech had only been edited "to maintain the timing of the awards show" and not for political reasons, and that the decision was hers as president, but would nevertheless resign as the organization's president, writing, "In light of this outcome, I will be tendering my resignation."